dottjt/plastic/other/unused/05-date-unused.md

  Certainly, I'd had better thoughts before

  It wasn't my finest moment as an able-bodied human being, but I could barely

+ Appreciative of these stockdale houses and their avid continuity, ursurping culture along these Victorian terrace walls of vandal decor.

+roiled board.

+Unsympathetic in their benign intentions.

+rotting inside her molars,

+And yet for some unknown reason beyond which was clearly my own mental illness, the imagery of that arrangement turned me on.